When the Subsidy Cliff Hit: What the 2026 ACA Premium Surge Cost the 1.57 Million Who Got No Help

 MoneyGeek calculated the annual dollar impact of 2026 ACA premium increases on unsubsidized enrollees using CMS QHP Landscape and Rate Public Use Files and State-Based Marketplace filings for all 50 states and Washington, D.C.
 Premiums reflect Silver benchmark plans for a 40-year-old adult.
 Annual cost increases equal (2026 monthly premium minus 2025 monthly premium) × 12.
 This analysis covers gross premium changes for unsubsidized enrollees; Urban Institute coverage loss projections cited in this study reflect net cost changes across the full enrollee population, including subsidy recipients.
 For percentage change rankings and full premium detail, see MoneyGeek's 50-state ACA premium analysis.

 Unsubsidized enrollee counts were derived from the CMS Effectuated Enrollment: Early 2025 Snapshot, calculated as total effectuated enrollment minus APTC enrollment by state as of February 2025.
-This reflects enrollees who paid their premium and held an active policy, the most precise available measure of who actually bears the 2026 cost increases.
+This reflects enrollees who paid their premium and held an active policy, the most precise available measure of who bears the 2026 cost increases.
 Plan selection counts (which include auto-re-enrollees who may not have effectuated) are higher and represent a different metric.

 The policy protection score (0 to 3) was sourced from KFF Medicaid expansion status and KFF Section 1332 waiver tracking.
 Backfill program identification used KFF state-based subsidy tracking published January 21, 2026.
-Urban Institute coverage loss projections come from its Health Insurance Policy Simulation Model (September 2025) and model a scenario of full Enhanced PTC expiration without congressional extension, which is consistent with the subsidy expiration reflected in 2026 state rate filings used in this analysis.
+Urban Institute coverage loss projections come from its Health Insurance Policy Simulation Model (September 2025) and model a scenario of full enhanced PTC expiration without congressional extension, consistent with the subsidy expiration reflected in 2026 state rate filings used in this analysis.

 About Nathan Paulus